karthikchilamkurthy/karthikchilamkurthy.github.io/_posts/2023-07-11-Supply-Chain-Analytics-Introduction.md

 Huge amount of data is generated when we consider from production of raw materials followed by manufacturing, warehousing, transporting to sales, discounts, marketing of a product.

-With huge amount of data generated from different parties of Supply Chain(ref: <https://karthikchilamkurthy.github.io/categories/supply-chain-management/>), it is bedrock to modern supply chain to analyze manually.
+With huge amount of data generated from different parties of Supply Chain [**ref**]: <https://karthikchilamkurthy.github.io/categories/supply-chain-management/>, it is bedrock to modern supply chain to analyze manually.

 Supply chain analytics allow companies to gain insights and extract value from large amount of data throughout various supply chain disciplines to increase efficiency, responsiveness.
 Supply chain analytics is an essential element of Supply Chain Management(SCM).